product-price-tracker/product-price-tracker/README.md

 	 ratePrice method.
 Returns a list of pairs (ASIN, priceRating) ordered by priceRating ascending (best deals first).
 If ratePrice returns -1 for any ASIN, i.e. no price data is received, then that result is omitted.

+predictBayes:
+  Uses a linear point estimation to predict the sequence of next prices for n
+    days in the future, which we can use to predict both the maximum and minimum prices and when they will occur.
+Outputs the prediction, MSE, along with 95% CIs for the prediction.

 mainScript:
 	Runs a command-line interface from which functions can be called.